-The singing group (Sing Your Lungs Out) met once a week for 1 hour in a community hall.
-An amateur singer led the group and a pulmonary rehabilitation nurse attended all sessions as an observer.
-Each rehearsal started and ended with a 5 min warm-up session.
-The musician and the group chose the singing repertoire ₽ together, including a wide mix of genres (eg, pop, musicals, traditional Māori songs, folk songs, rounds) with attention to the group's voice range and capacity for phrase lengths.
-The musician also discussed breathing for singing techniques as the year progressed and as the 8 group gained confidence.
+The singing group (Sing Your Lungs Out) met once a week for one hour in a community hall.
+An amateur musician led the group and a trained pulmonary rehabilitation nurse attended all sessions.
+Each rehearsal started and ended with a five minute warm up session.
+The musician and the group chose the singing repertoire together, with attention to the group's voice range and capacity for phrase lengths.
+The musician also discussed breathing for singing techniques as the year progressed and as the group gained confidence.
 No music reading ability was required.
 We made CD recordings of songs to allow practice at home.
-Collaboration with a local boys' high school developed from student piano accompaniment to working with the senior boys' chorale including some joint performances.
-Over the year, the participants deliv-Бu ered six public performances, supported by the senior chorale from the local school on four occasions.
+The group began collaborating with a local boy's high school.
+Over the year, the participants delivered six public performances, supported by the senior chorale from the local school on four occasions.